Academic and Professional Preparation for Becoming a Minister

 - Social Theory/Social Ethics: Candidates are expected to be knowledgeable about social theory (issues of ethics and justice,) to understand the religious issues involved, to have responses to the issues, and to have a practical understanding of the dynamics of social change.

-- Human Development/Family Life Education/Ministry to Youth and Young Adults: Candidates are expected to be knowledgeable about theories and research in human development and how these theories relate to issues such as aging, adolescence, parenting, and death.
+- Human Development/Family Life Education/Ministry with Youth and Young Adults: Candidates are expected to be knowledgeable about theories and research in human development and how these theories relate to issues such as aging, adolescence, parenting, and death.
 In addition, candidates should be familiar with issues, programs and resources for ministry with youth and young adults.

 Areas of Unitarian Universalist Competence